davepinch/pinchy.cc/content/topics/government/united-states/state-of-the-union/2024/2024-state-of-the-union-address.md

 ---
-title: "2024 State of the Union" speech of: Joe Biden
+title: "2024 State of the Union Address" speech of: Joe Biden
 tags:
   - speech
+  - State of the Union Address
 ---